Disconnectivity and Relative Positions in Simultaneous Embeddings: Introduction

-Note that these results have an interesting application concerning the problem {\sc Partially Embedded Planarity}, asking for a planar embedding of a subgraph $H$ (including fixed relative positions) whether it can be extended planarly to the whole graph $G$.
+\todo{Pag 3, line 14-15:}Note that these results have an interesting application concerning the problem {\sc Partially Embedded Planarity}.
+The input of \textsc{Partially Embedded Planarity} is a planar graph $G$ together with a fixed embedding for a subgraph $H$ (including fixed relative positions).
+It asks whether $G$ admits a planar embedding extending the embedding of $H$.
 Angelini et al.~\cite{adf-tppeg-10} introduced this problem and solve it in linear time.
-The CC-tree can be used to solve {\sc Partially Embedded Planarity} in quadratic time as it represents all possible relative positions of the connected components in $H$ to one another that can be induced by an embedding of $G$.
-It is than easy to test whether the prespecified relative positions can be achieved.
+The CC$^\oplus$-tree can be used to solve {\sc Partially Embedded Planarity} in quadratic time as it represents all possible relative positions of the connected components in $H$ to one another that can be induced by an embedding of $G$.
+It is \todo{Pag 3, line 18:}then easy to test whether the prespecified relative positions can be achieved.
 In fact, this solves the slightly more general case of {\sc Partially Embedded Planarity} where not all relative positions have to be fixed.

 The above described results have one restriction that was not mentioned so far.
 The graphs~$\1G$ and $\2G$ are assumed to be connected, otherwise the approach we present does not work.
-Fortunately, we can show that both graphs of an instance of {\sc SEFE} can always be assumed to be connected, even if all vertices are assumed to be common vertices (forming isolated vertices when not connected over an edge).
+Fortunately, we can show that both graphs of an instance of {\sc SEFE} can always be assumed to be connected, even if all vertices are assumed to be common vertices (forming isolated vertices when not connected via a common edge).
 This shows that {\sc SEFE} can be solved efficiently if the common graph consists of disjoint cycles without further restrictions on the connectivity.
 Moreover, it is an interesting result on its own as it applies to arbitrary instances of {\sc SEFE}, not only to the special case we primarily consider here.

 As connectivity plays an important role in this work we fix some basic definitions in the following.
 A graph is \emph{connected} if there exists a path between any pair of vertices.
 A \emph{separating $k$-set} is a set of $k$ vertices whose removal disconnects the graph.
 Separating 1-sets and 2-sets are \emph{cutvertices} and \emph{separation pairs}, respectively.
 A connected graph is \emph{biconnected} if it does not have a cut vertex and \emph{triconnected} if it does not have a separation pair.
 The maximal biconnected components of a graph are called \emph{blocks}.
 The \emph{cut components} with respect to a separating $k$-set $S$ are the maximal subgraphs that are not disconnected by removing $S$.